Judecoin/judecoin/README.md

 ## Announcements

-Important announcements, software updates, release notes, and upgrade information should be checked through official Judecoin resources.
+Important dynamic, software updates, release notes, and upgrade information should be checked through community Judecoin resources.

 For updates, please refer to the [Judecoin Community News](https://www.judecoin.info/community-news).

-Users, wallet operators, node operators, and service providers should keep their software updated according to official release guidance.
+Users, wallet operators, node operators, and service providers should keep their software updated according to community release guidance.

 ## Translations